 You can purchase thick-and-thin yarn.
 You can also combine two yarn weights to get this same effect, which is what you will learn how to do in this free crochet pattern.

 Looking at it, you would never guess that all you'll need to know to complete it is how to make the simple single crochet stitch.

 Crochet Skill Level

-Easy.
-In theory, this should be a beginner-level pattern; it's all basic stitches and the entire design is worked in rows.
-However, there's one little twist that keeps things interesting, and perhaps a bit more challenging, than a typical beginner project.
+That said, there's one little twist that keeps things interesting, and perhaps a bit more challenging, than a typical beginner project.
 You'll be using two different thicknesses of yarn to crochet this design.